$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Main results concerning matrices: Theorems --

 and exactly $4$ isolated normal forms, which correspond to $c=0$:

-\item If $p\equiv 3\mod 4$, there are exactly $5$ infinite families of normal forms of $2$-by-$2$ $p$-adic matrices with one degree of freedom up to multiplication by a symplectic matrix, with the same formula as above, and exactly $4$ isolated normal forms. \item If $p=2$, there are exactly $11$ infinite families of normal forms of $2$-by-$2$ $p$-adic matrices with one degree of freedom up to multiplication by a symplectic matrix, also with the same formula, and exactly $8$ isolated normal forms. \end{enumerate} This is in contrast with the real case, where there are exactly $2$ families, elliptic and hyperbolic, and $2$ isolated normal forms.
+\item If $p\equiv 3\mod 4$, there are exactly $5$ infinite families of normal forms of $2$-by-$2$ $p$-adic matrices with one degree of freedom up to congruence via a symplectic matrix, with the same formula as above, and exactly $4$ isolated normal forms. \item If $p=2$, there are exactly $11$ infinite families of normal forms of $2$-by-$2$ $p$-adic matrices with one degree of freedom up to congruence via a symplectic matrix, also with the same formula, and exactly $8$ isolated normal forms. \end{enumerate} This is in contrast with the real case, where there are exactly $2$ families, elliptic and hyperbolic, and $2$ isolated normal forms.
 Here by ``infinite family'' we mean a family of normal forms of the form $r_1M_1+r_2M_2+\ldots+r_kM_k$, where $r_i\in\Qp$ are parameters and $k$ is the number of degrees of freedom. \end{maintheorem}

 Hence, already in dimension $2$, the $p$-adic situation is much richer than its real counterpart.
 The situation is even more surprising in dimension $4$.
 This is the classification in the case where $\Omega_0^{-1}M$ has all eigenvalues distinct, where $\Omega_0$ is the same matrix as before for dimension $4$: